Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ## Testing Processes

 The testing process that I used in the assignment was to see the goals that I had for the functionality and the requirements of a component of the softwear.
-I will then work out what my plan will be to test the softwear so that I can anwser the objectives better if I had not done it.
-Testing was done using multipal users that were given a prompt to an objectives that they should complate.
+I will then work out what my plan will be to test the software so that I can answer the objectives better if I had not done it.
+Testing was done using multiple users that were given a prompt to an objective that they should complete.
+While the users are testing the softwear I record the questions and complents that the user has about the softwear.
+Watch them use the softwear to see how they struggle and have eass with.

 ## Design Implications - Ethical / Sustainable / Accessible